oranmehmetsirin/Translator/README.md

 https://rapidapi.com/dickyagustin/api/text-translator2

+The visual of the project is presented below.

+You can change the naming and formatting of the project and contribute.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.